Make money with Google Ads... just like me!

 "somnambulistic hypnosis" is an all powerful, infallible, unbeatable

-"truth serum" (p.
-96) so perfect that it can selectively block "all
+(p.
+96) so perfect that it can selectively block

 in the military are trained in exactly how to beat hypnotic inductions, lie